-- · Avoid poorly made products. - Use protective equipment, helmet and wrist, elbow and knee guards. - Learn to ride and practice in a safe place such as a dual footpath away from roads, driveways and slopes. - Use in a safe manner.
+- · Avoid poorly made products. - Use protective equipment such as helmets and wrist, elbow and knee guards. - Learn to ride and practice in a safe place such as a dual footpaths away from roads, driveways and slopes. - Use small wheeled devices in a safe manner.
 Pedestrians have right of way so keep left and give way.

-Scooter checklist
+Scooter safety checklist

-- Check the brakes and the locking mechanism

-- Check for sharp protrusions and edges.

-- Make sure the steering column locks easily and does not collapse or is too short causing the rider to stoop.

-- Handlebar grips must be secure and not swivel
+- Check the brakes and the locking mechanism - · Check for sharp protrusions and edges. - Make sure the steering column locks easily and does not collapse.
+Ensure that this is also the correct height for the rider. - Ensure handlebar grips are secure and do not swivel - Use a scooter with high ground clearance, non slip foot-boards and larger brake pads.

-- High ground clearance.

-- Non slip foot-boards.

-- Larger brake pads/ mudguard with a larger area to press down on to operate the brake.

-Wrist quards
+Wrist guards